inferno986return/IT-technician-book/bookplan.md

 Symbolic links in Windows to move iTunes backup location

 Setting up printer server, using Printer Management and Group Policy.

+Troubleshooting printing on remote environments and ensure the printer is configured on local machine correctly.

 Network commands such as: `ipconfig` and `ifconfig`, `ping`, `pathping`, `tracert`, `nslookup`, `arp`